salmaloukili/DistributedFinalProject/Readme.md

 The setup script creates virtual environments per Cloud Function.
 You can select one of them in VS Code to use as the default interpreter for Python.
 I don't recommend using IntelliJ.
 There is a VS Code profile for Python and it is very good.

+## API
+The API is hosted in a Cloud Function (can be emulated as well).
+It is only meant for the b2b site and not the rental-site.
+The rental site can access Firestore directly since it is under "our" control.
+The Cloud Function makes it very easy to deploy and to replicate infinitely.
+It uses Flask instead of the default http_handler from
+Firebase.
+It is sort of a monolith but HATEOAS forces that slightly.

+## Faker
+A small faker function is loaded onto some URL to generate new data on the fly.
+Can be very useful for testing.
+You can save a snapshot of the emulator as well.

+## Other Cloud Functions
+I left another functions called util, this should be used for Firebase event driven functions.
+Lets say whenever someone rents a car, I want to make a new cleaning order.
+Or whenever a new user is added do x or y, it should go there.